 For many workplaces, the importance of employee engagement and volunteerism has become more apparent, not only in showcasing a company’s values but also in impacting workplace morale.
 In their 2017 Volunteer Impact Survey, Deloitte found that 77% of employees believe company-sponsored volunteer activities are essential to employee well-being, and 74% believe volunteerism provides an improved sense of purpose.
 Attracting and retaining a highly engaged workforce means connecting with employees at a deeper level on the issues and causes that matter to them as well as to your organization.

 So, how do we engage employee volunteerism to an even greater scale and ensure staff understand the impact they’re making?

-- Invest in a giving platform, such as Salesforce Philanthropy Cloud.
+- Invest in a giving platform.
 By making workplace giving and employee volunteering as easy and accessible as possible with a cloud giving platform, you connect employees with volunteering opportunities and giving campaigns with just one click and empower them to make a difference easier than ever before.

 - Engage employees year-round.
 Utilize the Corporate Engagement Calendar for more ways to keep employees involved with United Way Suncoast year-round.
 Share the benefits of being a friend of United Way Suncoast, including discounted tickets to local sporting and other events.